ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 ## [From _The Sweetwater forerunner._](https://chroniclingamerica.loc.gov/lccn/sn97065409/1868-12-17/ed-1/seq-4)

 #### 1868-12-17 &middot; Sweetwater, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

-de by side,
-Within the lii-iive
-Our birth is but a starting place ;
-Life is the running oi&#x27;the race,
-And death the c.oal ;
+d death the c.oal ;
 There all our glittcrim; toys are brought,
 That p ith alone, of all uusought,
 Is found of all.